Emerging Technology Fellowship

 Give us an honest read on what makes you a great candidate!
 Don’t undersell yourself and try to use descriptive language about each of your listed roles (i.e. What did you do?
 What skills/programming languages did you use there?
 Did you manage a team? etc.).
 And, be sure to demonstrate leadership in technology projects, especially projects that have leveraged any of the topics listed in the “How will my resumé be evaluated?” question below in the FAQs.
 While we do not require a specific format, your resumé will be reviewed by federal HR specialists.
 So if you’d like to get a sense of how typical federal resumés are formatted, we encourage you to visit USAJobs to take a look.

 Specialized Experience: For the GS-15, you must have one year of experience at a level of difficulty and responsibility equivalent to the GS-14 in the Federal Service.
-Qualified candidates demonstrate experience exercising a high degree of creativity and seasoned judgment and apply agile, lean, open-source, and human-centered design principles to develop new concepts, products, and services in response to challenges faced by the Census Bureau and other Federal agency partners; writing code in programming languages such as Python, SQL, R, Java, JS, Go, Scala, C, C++, Julia, or MatLab; and managing technical projects as a project manager, technical lead, product manager, or team lead.
+Qualified candidates demonstrate experience exercising a high degree of creativity and seasoned judgment and apply agile, lean, open-source, and human-centered design principles to develop new concepts, products, and services in response to challenges faced by the Census Bureau and other Federal agency partners; writing code in programming languages such as Python, SQL, R, Java, JavaScript, Go, Scala, C, C++, Julia, or MatLab; drafting policy for emerging technologies and processes such as data science, privacy-enchancing technologies, and AI/machine learning; authoring publications and presenting at conferences; and managing technical projects as a project manager, technical lead, product manager, or team lead.

 We typically accept applications for the Fellowship once a year in Fall.